My father's Dodge 1937

 What a luck to find this car and meet the owner too.

 From a car meeting 2006:

-Long time ago when I was on my way to car meeting I found this car on a parking lot.
+Long time ago when I was on my way to a classic car racing in Stockholm I found this car on a parking lot.
 In that time I didn't know very much about my father's Dodge, but it looked familiar.